-- Adenocard: 6 mg intravenous push over 1-3 seconds (maybe given as intraosseous infusion) followed by rapid flush with 20 ml normal saline, if no conversion within 1-2 minutes give 12 mg intravenous pyelogram, repeat a second time if necessary (30 mg total)
+- Adenocard: 6 mg intravenous push over 1-3 seconds (maybe given as intraosseous infusion) followed by rapid flush with 20 ml normal saline, if no conversion within 1-2 minutes give 12 mg intravenous push, repeat a second time if necessary (30 mg total)

 - When clinically advisable for paroxysmal supraventricular tachycardia (PSVT), appropriate vagal maneuvers (Valsalva maneuver), should be attempted prior to adenosine administration

-- Under 50 kg: 0.05 to 0.1 mg/kg rapid intravenous pyelogram over 1-3 seconds or intraosseous infusion, no more than 0.2 mg/kg/dose, followed by rapid flush with up to 5 ml 0.9% sodium chloride
+- Under 50 kg: 0.05 to 0.1 mg/kg rapid intravenous push over 1-3 seconds or intraosseous infusion, no more than 0.2 mg/kg/dose, followed by rapid flush with up to 5 ml 0.9% sodium chloride

-- If necessary may give second dose of 0.2 mg/kg intravenous pyelogram/intraosseous infusion, not to exceed cumulative dose of 12 mg
+- If necessary may give second dose of 0.2 mg/kg intravenous push/intraosseous infusion, not to exceed cumulative dose of 12 mg

 - Elderly may experience more adverse effects from adenosine; they may be more sensitive

 - PSVT (Adenocard)

 - 6 mg intravenously (IV) over 1-3 seconds (maybe given by intraosseous infusion [IO]) followed by rapid flush with 20 ml normal saline (NS), if no conversion within 1-2 minutes give 12 mg IV, repeat a second time if necessary (30 mg total)